mskel1/unaAdventures/README.md

 ## This is a unique choose your own story , but why should you even use this app?
 - Have you ever been stuck finding a parking spot before class?
 - Don't have cash for the vending machine?
--

-### If you've ever been in one of those situations
+### If you've ever been in one of those situations, you may be able to find a simple secret that can help you out!